yogi-dad/react-component-generator/readme.md

 # React Component Generator
-A command-line tool to generate React components and their respective Jest and Enzyme-based unit test cases files.
-It allows users to pass various named arguments like the path of the component, the path of the test case file, the component type (either functional or class-based, defaults to functional), and the file type (jsx or tsx, defaults to jsx).
+The react-component-generator is a command-line tool that streamlines the process of creating React components and their associated Jest and Enzyme-based unit test case files.
+The tool accepts various named arguments such as the component path, test case file path, component type (functional or class-based, defaulting to functional), and file type (jsx or tsx, defaulting to jsx).
+The package is designed to enhance productivity, enforce best practices, and maintain a consistent project structure.

+## Features:

+- Generates both functional and class-based React components.
+- Creates Jest and Enzyme-based unit test case files for each generated component.
+- Supports both JavaScript (JSX) and TypeScript (TSX) file formats.
+- Customizable component and test case file paths.
+- CLI-based tool for easy integration into your development workflow.

+The package can be easily installed and utilized in any React-based project, ensuring that developers can quickly and efficiently generate components and test case files without the need for manual boilerplate code creation.
 ## Installation

 Install the package globally using either of the following commands: